The Kule Loklo volunteer assists park staff in maintaining the Kule Loklo cultural exhibit for educational purposes.

 - Split firewood

 - Perform other tasks as assigned

 Volunteers must be able to perform unskilled manual labor using basic hand tools, such as rakes, hammers, clippers, pruning shears, shovels, etc., be able to perform occasional heavy lifting from 25 to 50 pounds, and walk or carry loads over uneven ground.
 Volunteers must be willing to work in temperature extremes and in areas that may contain ticks, poison oak, and/or hantavirus.
 Volunteers must also be able to follow directions, work independently, and be sensitive to and respectful of differing cultural traditions.

 Knowledge of Native American traditional building skills and native plants is helpful.

 Schedule and Time Commitment

-Kule Loklo Workdays are scheduled for the second Saturday of every month, from 10:00 am to 4:00 pm, throughout the year.
+Kule Loklo Workdays are scheduled for the second Saturday of most months, from 10 am to 4 pm, throughout the year.